 - Turkey (white meat only; remove skin before cooking)

 Nuts and seeds are a great source of healthy fats, which provide energy, keep you full and balanced.
 They're also a good source of protein, fiber and vitamins and minerals.

 Oils and fats are an important part of a healthy keto diet.
 This is because they provide essential fatty acids that your body cannot produce on its own, as well as energy from their high fat content.
 Here's a list of some of the most popular oils and fats you can use in your cooking:

 Are You Ready To Try The Keto Diet?

 At Clean Eatz Kitchen, all of your meals are planned out ahead of time, prepared for you, and delivered right to your door.
 This takes all of the hassles out of planning and preparing your food and allows you to eat healthy all the time.
 Their meals are created using the freshest and most wholesome ingredients, and they are catered to your specific dietary requirements.
-Whether you are gluten-free, on a high-protein diet, or want to give keto a try, Clean Eatz Kitchen can help.
-Visit our website for more information on all of our services and meal plans today!
+Whether you want gluten-free meals delivered, on a high-protein diet, or want to give our premade low-carb keto meal delivery plan a try, Clean Eatz Kitchen can help.
+Visit our website for more information on all of our services and build your meal plans today!

 What foods do you eat on the keto diet?

 The keto diet emphasizes high-fat, low-carbohydrate foods.
 Some examples of foods that can be eaten on the keto diet include meats, fish, eggs, healthy fats such as olive oil and avocados, non-starchy vegetables, nuts and seeds, and dairy products.